I was glad when they said to me, ‘Let us go to the house of the Lord!’

 The latest Guidance from the CBCEW regarding resumption of collective worship may be read here

+Churches may ONLY open when at least TWO volunteer stewards are present.
 If you are not in one of the vulnerable groups – and you don’t mind a bit of form-filling – why not volunteer to help your church to open for private prayer and therefore possibly for Mass?

-If your Parish Priest has asked for volunteers via the Parish Website or social media, feel free to contact him direct – otherwise, email email@example.com in the first instance, confirming that you’re not in any of the vulnerable groups, and if your parish is one of those which is not yet able to open a church for private prayer because of needing volunteers, your details and generous offer to help will be forwarded as appropriate…Thank you in advance!
+If your Parish Priest has asked for volunteers via the Parish Website or social media, feel free to contact him direct – otherwise, email email@example.com in the first instance, confirming that you’re not in any of the vulnerable groups, and if your parish is one of those which is not yet able to open a church because of needing volunteers, your details and generous offer to help will be forwarded as appropriate…Thank you in advance!